Svajoklis-/Tankai/README.md

 Description
 -----------

-Enhanced multiplayer remake of an old NES game Battle City.
+Remake of an old NES game Battle City in SFML.

 Team
 ----